McInnes – the end of an era

 You can take the boy out of the fanzine…

 Anyways, for me Mcinnes was the best Aberdeen FC manager since Sir Alex Ferguson bar none.
-I was a season ticket holder when Porterfield was manager.
+I was a season ticket holder when Porterfield was manager (the first manager after Sir Alex).
 Because I just can’t let go, and my time as a young man drawing cartoons for The Northern Light fanzine and The Press and Journal during the Alex Smith Jocky Scott era is burned into my soul, I have, by law, to point out Alex Smith was a careerist waste of space.

 First employed by Porterfield as a coach as Porterfield was fishing to see if he was going to get sacked, Smith inherited Sir Alex Ferguson’s team, (via Porterfield), that included Willie Miller, McLeish, McKimmie, Robertson, Grant, Connor, Bett, Simpson and Charlie Nicholas.
 Booth and Jess waiting on their chance in the reserves.
 There was also millions to spend (the Ferguson legacy cash), and Smith spent it alright, and the wage difference between The Old Firm and Aberdeen was nothing like what it is now.
 That is not in any way comparable to what McInnes inherited or had to work with, and if you disagree, with the greatest respect, you are just wrong!
 (I will not let that careerist old fraud write his own fucking history and go down as some sort of legend, and if Alex Smith is your hero or that was an important part of your childhood you should be thanking me for burning your misremembered memories to the ground.
 You’re welcome).